 The CHE serves as the fiscal agent for the Partnership Among South Carolina Academic Libraries (PASCAL).
 This consortium of South Carolina’s academic libraries and state agency partners, fosters cooperation for shared licensing of electronic resources, universal borrowing, ILS hosting, and affordable learning.

-- Education Improvement Act SC Centers of Excellence for Teacher Education
+- Education Improvement Act South Carolina Centers of Excellence for Teacher Education

 Research has shown that the single greatest factor influencing student achievement is teacher quality.